wessenstam/gts2021-prep/phase3/phase3.rst

    .. figure:: images/15.png

-   ..
-TODO:: change the image to reflect the correct information!!!

 #.
 Switch the VC window to the **docker VM** so we can use the terminal to run some commands
 #.
 Run ``docker image ls`` to see our create image via the CI/CD pipeline

    .. figure:: images/16.png

-   ..
-TODO:: change the image to reflect the correct information!!!

 ------